 International Students - Visas & Responsibilities

 Mount St. Mary's University has the approval of the United States Citizen and Immigration Services (USCIS) to enroll foreign students into its degree programs.
-As with all U.S. educational institutions, Mount St. Mary's University is required by federal law to maintain records for such students through the Student and Exchange Visitor Information System (SEVIS).
-Currently the Seminary Registrar is the Designated SEVIS Official (DSO) for Mount St. Mary's University and is responsible for processing and maintaining international student visa records for all university programs.
+As with all U.S. educational institutions, the Mount is required by federal law to maintain records for such students through the Student and Exchange Visitor Information System (SEVIS).
+The Primary Designated SEVIS Official (PDSO) is responsible for processing and maintaining international student visa records for all university programs.

 Obtaining an International F-1 Student Visa

 An international student wishing to study in the United States must have a non-immigrant F-1 Student Visa.
 Applicants must complete the following steps:

 - Apply to the Mount St. Mary's University degree program of your choice and submit all required materials;